secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 Once this information has been received, please go onto GH and follow the steps below:

 1. Click on the settings icon
-1. Select ‘Offer Templates’ on the left-hand side
+1. Select 'Offer Templates' on the left-hand side
 1. Search for the Template as advised by Legal
     - A: France (35 hour w OTE & draw) [use for ETAM only] CES TO EDIT
     - B: France (35 hour w OTE & draw) [Cadre ONLY] CES TO EDIT
     - C: France (218 day w OTE and draw) [Cadre ONLY] CES TO EDIT
-1. Click on the three dots on the right-hand side of the template you will be using and select the ‘download’ tab
+1. Click on the three dots on the right-hand side of the template you will be using and select the 'download' tab
 1. Open the document in Google Docs
 1. Make all the changes as advised by the Legal Team and save the document
 1. Go back to the offer templates page on GH
-1. Click on ‘Upload New’ on the right-hand side
+1. Click on 'Upload New' on the right-hand side
 1. Upload the amended document
 1. Then follow the normal offer creation process in GH and select your uploaded document as the offer template for this offer.
 1. Please remember to delete this template once you have completed the process and the offer has been signed by the signatory & the candidate